rombrew/phobia/doc/Internals.md

 	          ---

 The voltage divider (R1, R2) and filter capacitor (C1) are used to measure the terminal voltage (uA, uB, uC).
-This scheme forms an exponential integrator that allows us to restore the pulse width by measured voltage.
+This RC scheme forms an exponential integrator that allows us to restore the pulse width by measured voltage.
 Additional resistor R3 is used to bias the operating point into the linear region.
 You can skip voltage sensing if you do not need related features.

+To get acceptable accuracy you need to make sure that the RC scheme time constant is comparable to dT.

 	                         +------< REF
 	                         |                 // Voltage measurement //